-- You must enroll at least half-time (six credits) each term.
-Aid is given for less-than-half-time enrollment in eligible credits only if funds are available.
-For 1996-97, the Federal Pell Grant is available for less-than-half-time enrollment. - You must be in a degree or certificate program and enrolled in eligible credits for the degree/certificate program. - + You must submit a copy of a high school diploma, a GED certificate, or demonstrate the ability to benefit from instruction by passing an approved test. - You must not be in default on a loan or owe a refund or repayment on any Title IV financial aid program. - + You must file the Free Application for Federal Student Aid -FAFSA. - + You must reapply each academic year.
++ You must enroll at least half-time (six credits) each term. + You must be admitted as a regular student.
+Aid is given for less-than-half-time enrollment in eligible : † You must be a United States citizen. credits only if funds are available.
+For 1996-97, the Feder- + If you are a male over 18 years of age and born after , al Pell Grant is available for less-than-half-time enrollment. : December 31, 1959, you must be registered with the + You must be in a degree or certificate program and en- United States Selective Service, unless you are currently rolled in eligible credits for the degree/certificate program. on active duty with the armed forces (membership in the + You must submit a copy of a high school diploma, a GED reserves does not qualify). certificate, or demonstrate the ability to benefit from + You must use the money you receive to help meet the instruction by passing an approved test. • costs of enrolling and attending Southwestern Oregon + You must not be in default on a loan or owe a refund or Community College. repayment on any Title IV financial aid program. ·+ You must sign a Statement of Educational Purpose/ + You must file the Free Application for Federal Student Aid Certification Statement on Overpayments and Default.
+2 -FAFSA. + , You must maintain satisfactory academic progress.
+A + pamphlet explaining the requirements is available from the Financial Aid Office.